 May 18, 2011

-Hi there.
+Q. Hi there.
 I work in the extrusion of 6XXX alloys for many years.
 Indeed, I have a question regarding the difference between the T6 and T6511 temper as well.
-Stretching between 1-3% is performed immediately after extrusion and cooling and prior to ageing.
+Stretching between 1-3% is performed immediately after extrusion and cooling and prior to aging.
 Stretching helps to minimise residual stresses from the extrusion process and give the final extrudate the necessary straightness.